SupremeGit/Ansible/README.md

      * soe-docker-control.sh and soe-docker-build.sh - use Docker CLI to to build Docker images and sequence operations on images & containers
    * Currently only creates an image to test Fedora.

+### Vagrant
-### Vagrant support for Docker & VirtualBox will be coming at some point, but for now, the control & build scripts I've done are sufficient.
+ * Vagrant support for Docker & VirtualBox will be coming at some point, but for now, the control & build scripts I've done are sufficient.